-- Use appropriate verbal and non-verbal communication and communication channels to explain technical information in an articulate and clear manner, and listen actively to others (i.e. when communicating information to technical and non-technical professionals within the mine). - Instruct or advise others on implementation of risk assessments and mechanical engineering control plan including consideration of selection of controls based on the hierarchy of controls. - Present as a credible source of information. - Control barriers of communication, supporting others to understand and implement mechanical standards and procedures. - Report information effectively, maintaining written and verbal reporting requirements. - Seek to clarify information or reports by asking question and actively listening to others' input. - Leverage own and others' knowledge, experience, and credibility to confidently influence others and in managing processes.
+- Use appropriate verbal and non-verbal communication and communication channels to explain technical information in an articulate and clear manner, and listen actively to others (i.e. when communicating information to technical and non-technical professionals within the mine). - Supervise implementation of risk assessments and mechanical engineering control plan including consideration of selection of controls based on the hierarchy of controls. - Present as a credible source of information. - Control barriers of communication, supporting others to understand and implement mechanical standards and procedures in the mine. - Report information effectively, maintaining written and verbal reporting requirements. - Seek to clarify information or reports by asking questions and actively listening to others' input. - Support others to follow guidance when implementing or applying mechanical standards and processes. - Leverage own and others' knowledge, experience, and credibility to confidently influence others in managing incidents.